 The beauty industry is constantly changing and rearranging itself, almost as if it's a giant game of Tetris.
-But in the midst of this murky and ever-evolving industry, there are a few consistencies that we've come to recognise, spanning intangible philosophies on creativity and confidence to recognising that—no matter how trivial it may seem—packaging, texture, and general user experience matter when testing out a new product.
+But in the midst of this murky and ever-evolving industry, there are a few consistencies that we've come to recognize, spanning intangible philosophies on creativity and confidence to recognizing that—no matter how trivial it may seem—packaging, texture, and general user experience matter when testing out a new product.
 And that's exactly what we're focused on today: texture, or, more specifically, as it relates to whipped beauty products.
 These never fail to make a bathroom vanity feel chic and elevated, thanks to a light and decadent tactility, much like a fine chocolate mousse.
-Below, find 20 whipped beauty products that are sure to bring a sense of luxury back to your standard routine, regardless of price tag.
+Below, find 19 whipped beauty products that are sure to bring a sense of luxury back to your standard routine, regardless of price tag.

 Have you ever stared through a bakery's window, in a state of utter transfixion at the caramelized peaks of a meringue pie?
 It's specific, we know, but it's almost exactly what the texture of this body oil calls to mind.
 It expands out of the container like a hair mousse does.
 Once you rub it in, it transforms into a silky, moisturizing oil that treats the skin with egg white extract, honey extract, and milk proteins.
 It makes after-shower moisture feel like a treat, not a chore.